takeshishimada/BZObjectStore/README.md

 [![Build Status](https://travis-ci.org/expensivegasprices/BZObjectStore.svg)](https://travis-ci.org/expensivegasprices/BZObjectStore)

 BZObjectStore is an ORM library wrapped FMDB.

-BZObjectStore automatically store your model into SQLite and provide useful options to your application.
+BZObjectStore automatically store your models into SQLite and provide useful options to your application.

 ## Requirements
 Targeting either iOS 5.0 and above

 ## Summary
+- Easy to use
 - Mapping Models to SQLite tables
 - Relationship in NSObject, NSArray, NSDictionary, NSSet, NSOrderedSet support
 - Automatic Schema Creating